dPgn/codegen/README.md

 codegen – a dynamic code generation library

-This is the first public, and hopefully final, iteration of my dynamic code generation library.

-The goal of this project is to be a simple, fast, and portable dynamic code generation tool for implementing JITs and other dynamic compilers.
+The goal of this project is to be a simple (header only), fast, and portable dynamic code generation tool for implementing JITs and other dynamic compilers in C++.
 The motivation comes from the effort required to use the existing tools.
 Dynamic code generation is inherently complicated, enough.
-The challenge is not to make it more complicated than it necessarily has to be.
+The challenge is to not make it more complicated than it necessarily has to be.

-There are great tools, such as LLVM, if you need extreme performance and flexibility.
-However, very often the order-of-magnitude speed penalty of interpreted versus dynamically compiled code is our only concern, and the last 10% or so that we could theoretically squeeze out of the execution time of the generated code justifies neither the effort required to use such a high-end compiler backend nor the slow execution of the backend itself.

-For this iteration I chose to use Google Test for the first time (ever, for any project, so I'm probably doing something 'wrong').
-Also, I decided to take a strict test driven bottom-up approach, as I find it most suitable for a project like this.

-In my previous iterations I generated code directly from my intermediate representation.
-This made the code too difficult to read and maintain, so I decided to add an assembly layer.
-It's obvious, when you think about it: writing code is much easier than writing code that writes code.
-If I would rather write code in assembly than in hexadecimal, then I most certainly should make my code that writes code do it in assembly rather than in hexadecimal.

-The planned code generation pipeline looks like this:
+The application can pass the IR to be converted to machine code in textual form, or directly generate it using a sort of a DSL-like API:

+    ir::code code;

+    auto i32        = code(ir::Int(-32));
+    auto funtype    = code(ir::Fun(0, i32, i32, i32));
+    auto fun        = code(ir::Enter(funtype));
+    auto arg0       = code(ir::Arg(fun, 0));
+    auto arg1       = code(ir::Arg(fun, 1));
+    auto rval       = code(ir::RVal(fun));
+    auto sum        = code(ir::Add(arg0, arg1));

+    code(ir::Move(rval, sum));
+    code(ir::Exit(fun));

+The textual IR is somewhat shorter and more compact (but can actually be more cumbersome when code is generated from traversing an AST, for example):

+    std::string codetext =
+        "[ fun: Enter [ Fun 0 [ Int -32 ] [ Int -32 ] [ Int -32] ] ]"
+        "[ Move [ RVal fun ] [ Add [ Arg fun 0 ] [ Arg fun 1 ] ] ]"
+        "[ Exit fun ]";

+    ir::code code = textual(codetext).code();

+The above examples are copy-pasted from test/public_test.h++.

+Once complete, the code generation process has following steps:

-* program creates code in the intermediate representation
+* program creates code in the intermediate representation, either using DSL implemented by ir::code class directly, or in textual form
+* intermediate representation is internally rewritten in a form more suitable for optimizations
+* parts of the typesystem that aren't natively supported (structures, most importantly) are applied
-* basic optimizations are performed (constant propagation, etc.)
+* basic optimizations (constant propagation, etc.) – and perhaps also something more advanced (loop optimizations, autovectorization), one day
-* code is rewritten in a subset of IR supported by the target layer
+* instruction selection rewrites the IR in its RTL form where most native machine instructions are represented as moves
 * register allocation
+* stack frame allocation for variables that did not fit in registers
+* control flow is rewritten in a form that makes sense for code generation, and other small final adjustments are performed
 * target layer generates the native code using the internal "assembler"

-I am planning on making daily commits for the next few weeks until the library becomes useful for its intended purpose.

 Any comments are appreciated.